 Margaret Minnicks is a health-conscious person who researches the health benefits of foods and drinks.

-Usually, many people will go to church with their families.
-Later, they will sit down and enjoy a delicious meal together at home or at their favorite restaurant.
+Usually, many people will go to church with their families on Easter Sunday morning.
+Later, they will sit down and enjoy a delicious meal together either at home or at their favorite restaurant.

 So, what are some of the traditional foods people usually eat for dinner on Easter Sunday?

 Look through the slideshow below to see what people typically eat.
 The images are arranged in this order.

 - Meats which are the centerpieces on the table

 - Easter baskets for children

 People in the United States usually eat one of three meats on Easter Sunday.

 Seafood lovers sometimes have baked salmon or a shrimp side dish.